bennymaliti/Terraform/Upgrade and Downgrade an EC2 Instance/ReadMe.md

 - Basic Terraform commands.

 ## Scenario:
-This project guides through the steps on how to upgrade and downgrade the EC2 instance type when the traffic changes using Terraform.
+This project guides through the steps on how to upgrade and downgrade an EC2 instance type when the traffic changes using Terraform.

 ## Architecture Diagram: